-The importance of animal protein for skin and fur
+The importance of animal protein for skin and coat

 By Monster Pet Food | Aug 05, 2024

-To maintain the health of the coat and skin, it is essential that the dog receives a diet rich in essential nutrients such as protein, fat, vitamins, minerals (especially zinc and copper) and fatty acids.
-About 30-35% of the daily protein intake is needed to keep the coat and skin in good condition.
-Proteins such as chicken, lamb, fish and eggs provide the necessary amino acids that support healthy structure and function.
+To maintain the health of the coat and skin, it is crucial that the dog receives a diet rich in important nutrients such as protein, fat, vitamins, minerals (especially zinc and copper) and fatty acids.
+Approximately 30–35% of the daily protein intake is used to keep the coat and skin in good condition.
+Proteins such as chicken, lamb, fish and eggs provide the necessary amino acids that support healthy construction and function.

 Animal protein vs. vegetable protein

-Animal protein contains all the essential amino acids in the right proportions, making it a complete source of protein for pets.
-Vegetable protein, found in legumes and cereals, often lacks some essential amino acids and needs to be combined with other protein sources to be complete.
-In addition, vegetable protein can be more difficult for pets to absorb, which can affect the efficiency of nutrient uptake.
+Animal protein contains all the essential amino acids in the right proportions, making it a complete protein source for pets.
+Vegetable protein, which is found in legumes and cereals, often lacks certain essential amino acids and needs to be combined with other protein sources to be complete.
+In addition, vegetable protein can be more difficult for pets to absorb, which can affect the efficiency of nutrient absorption.

 This is what amino acids look like:

-Omega-6 and omega-3 are two important groups of fatty acids and are necessary for the maintenance of skin and coat and proper membrane structure.
-Omega-3 fatty acids are found in fish and certain plants, such as flax, and have been shown to be important for blood clotting and reducing inflammation, among other things.
+Omega-6 and omega-3 are two important groups of fatty acids and are necessary for the maintenance of skin and coat as well as a proper membrane structure.
+Omega-3 fatty acids are found in fish and certain plants, such as flax, and have been shown to be important for blood clotting ability and reduce inflammation, among other things.

 Including omega-6 and omega-3 fatty acids helps to provide optimal skin and coat condition in dogs.
-Monster's food contains an optimal balance of omega-6 and omega-3 fatty acids.
+Monster's food contains an optimal balance between omega-6 and omega-3 fatty acids.

 Related posts